Ambae: Economy and agriculture

 The local economy is largely non-monetary, with cash crop income (from copra, cacao, and dried kava) being used primarily for school fees and sundry items like soap, salt, kerosene, etc. Most regular employment is in the public sector, as teachers.
 Remittances from employed relatives in the towns of Santo or Vila also contribute cash to the local economy.

 Ambae is serviced by fewer than 100 telephone lines, mostly on the east side.
 It has two post offices and National Bank of Vanuatu branches, at Saratamata and Nduindui, regular interisland ship traffic, and several Vanair flights a week.
 Of the small-to-medium outer islands of Vanuatu (i.e., not Efate, Santo, Tanna or Malekula), Ambae must be considered one of the more "developed."

 Traditional subsistence agriculture satisfies food needs, while most villagers engage in small-scale cash crop production as well.
-Often grown in large upland gardens (with good rainfall and safe from roving pigs), the primary crops are taro, banana, yam, and manioc.
-Kumala (sweet potatoes – a good tuber thereof is called iggeremanggeggeuni), vegetables, fruits and nuts help to provide an excellent diet, though protein is occasionally lacking.
+Often grown in large upland gardens (with good rainfall and safe from roving pigs), the primary crops are taro, banana, yam, and manioc. sweet potatoes, vegetables, fruits and nuts are staples of the local diet, though protein is occasionally lacking.
 Without substantial reefs, seafood is less significant a protein source compared with other islands of Vanuatu and in any case is inaccessible to the large populations living at high inland elevations.